meghprkh/oldblog/source/_posts/Handling-joysticks-and-gamepads-in-linux.md

 For polling events we use the `libevdev_next_event` function.
 The full **libevdev documentation** can be found [here](https://www.freedesktop.org/software/libevdev/doc/latest/)

 The **full code** can be found [here](https://gist.github.com/meghprkh/9cdce0cd4e0f41ce93413b250a207a55).
-While this code uses glib, it only uses simple helper functions from glib which can be reimplemented.
+While this code uses glib, it only uses simple helper functions from glib which can be easily reimplemented.
 The only complex glib functions used are to detect the event-joystick device from the `/dev/input/by-path` folder.
 This code also doesnot have several fallbacks that the SDL code has.

 My future work will involve the integration of this 'playground' code into the main GNOME Games code and also parsing the mapping.
 Other things that need to be done is to handle hats properly, handle fallbacks and see if we want to detect joystick devices by polling only or use udev.